adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 4 was simple enough, i added the - 1 before even checking and it was a good call, i think im starting to develop some instinct

 task 5 32 numbers separate uppercase and lowercase chars so just add or substract to get the one you want

+task 6 took me a while funnily enough but i think it was a simple one actually, i just trolled